Truman College: Accreditation

 Truman College is accredited by the Higher Learning Commission and approved by the Illinois Community College Board and the Illinois Office of Education Department of Adult, Vocational, and Technical Education.
 Accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, Truman College is also approved by the Illinois Community College Board, the Illinois Board of Higher Education and the Illinois State Board of Education.
 Truman's Nursing Program is accredited by the State of Illinois, Department of Professional Regulation and the National League for Nursing Accrediting Commission.
 The Automotive Technology Program is accredited by the National Automotive Technicians' Education Foundation, Inc./Automotive Service Excellence (NATEF).
 The Cosmetology program is accredited by the State of Illinois, Department of Professional Regulation.
 The Social Science Child Development Program has received NAEYC Early Childhood Associate Degree Accreditation..

 Truman College offers credit classes towards the Associate's degree: Associate of Arts, Associate of Science, Associate of Applied Science, Associate of Arts in Teaching, and Associate in Fine Arts.
 The school also hosts adult education programs, English as a Second Language curriculum, as well as the General Educational Development program towards the equivalent of a high school diploma.
 Continuing Education courses for professionals are offered at Truman College.

 Academics

 The college offers many associate degree programs for students seeking direct entry into a career and those seeking to transfer to a school offering a bachelor's degree.
 Many vocational certificates are also offered.

 Northeastern Illinois University partnership

 In response to the shortage of math and science teachers in Illinois, Truman College partnered with Northeastern Illinois University to offer the opportunity of studying towards an Associate of Arts in a teacher preparation program on the Truman College campus.

 Pop culture

-Truman College was featured in the 2002 Academy Award nominated romantic comedy film, My Big Fat Greek Wedding written by and starring Nia Vardalos, but the scene was not filmed there.
+Truman College was featured in the 2002 Academy Award nominated romantic comedy film, My Big Fat Greek Wedding written by and starring Nia Vardalos, although the scene was not filmed there.
 In Season 1 of the NBC television drama Chicago Fire, Leon Cruz (played by Jeff Lima) enrolls at Truman College.
 In Tracy Letts' play "Superior Donuts" the character Franco attends Truman College.